jeje1197/EuphyLang/README.md

-Euphy is a programming language created by Joseph Evans.
+Euphy (or EuphyLang) is a programming language created by Joseph Evans.
 It serves as a prototype to explore the combination of a static and dynamic type system.

+To run the c

 Type Operators - Defining arithmetic behavior regardless of type